ammarlakis/ammarlakis.com/src/articles/secrets-management.md

 ## Conclusion

 Combining SOPS encryption with Git and GitHub workflows enables teams to manage secrets securely and efficiently.
-This approach leverages Git’s version control, auditability, and ease of use, all while ensuring confidentiality of sensitive information.
+This approach leverages Git's version control, auditability, and ease of use, all while ensuring confidentiality of sensitive information.
 GitSOPS supports modern, agile development practices within a GitOps framework, offering a practical and scalable solution for secure secrets management.